12. Elements of the self study

 Outcomes of the veterinary medical degree program must be measured, analyzed, and considered to improve the program.
 New graduates must have the basic scientific knowledge, skills, and values to provide entry-level health care, independently, at the time of graduation.
 Student achievement must be included in outcome assessment.
 Processes must be in place to remediate students who do not demonstrate competence in one or more of the nine competencies.

-The college must have processes in place whereby students are observed and assessed formatively and summatively, with timely documentation to assure accuracy of the assessment for having attained each of the following competencies:
+The college must have processes in place whereby students are observed and assessed formatively and summatively, with timely documentation to assure accuracy of the assessment for having attained the following competencies:

 - comprehensive patient diagnosis (problem solving skills), appropriate use of diagnostic testing, and record management